Japanisches Kulturinstitut

 Is it wheelchair accessible?

-The Japanisches Kulturinstitut aims to be accessible to all visitors.
-For specific accessibility inquiries, check the official website or contact the institute directly.
+The Japanisches Kulturinstitut aims to be accessible; however, it’s best to verify specific accessibility features on the official website.

 Can I buy tickets online?